sophistry/CakePHP-Mustache-Plugin/README.md

-### Sub-templates
+### Using Partials

-Sub-templates should follow the same naming convention.
-Mustache will pass the variables to the sub-template in the context that it's called.
+Partials should follow the same naming convention.
+Mustache will pass the variables to the partial in the context that it's called.
 For example, a nested template for a blog `post` with `comments` might look like:

 /app/View/Elements/posts/post.mustache: